Blosc/c-blosc2/README_HEADER.rst

     (``bitfield``) The flags for a Blosc2 buffer.

     :bit 0 (``0x01``):
-        Whether the codec use dictionaries or not.
+        Whether the codec uses dictionaries or not.